 - Complete Other Dental Procedures

 Are you scheduled for a root canal, dental implant, or bridge?
 You may need a crown lengthening process as part of the procedure.
 The process helps in removing excess gum tissues or bone, bringing back your natural, fair look and smile.
+Sometimes you might also need braces.
 Besides, it makes you less susceptible to periodontal infections afterward.

 - Gummy Smile Correction